SalishSeaCast/docs/work_env/anaconda_python.rst

 .. _installation instructions: http://www.continuum.io/downloads

-Thanks to the shared storage and user configurations across all of the Waterhole machines and :kbd:`salish` you only need to do the installation once on a Waterhole machine for the libraries to be available on all of those machines.
+Thanks to the shared storage and user configurations across all of the Waterhole machines and :kbd:`salish` each user only needs to do the installation once on a Waterhole machine for the libraries to be available on all of those machines.
 There is no need to install Anaconda on the Westgrid machines.

 Start a new shell session and confirm that :file:`$HOME/anaconda/bin/` is on your path.